It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

 Waltham Forest Multi-Agency Safeguarding Hub consists of professionals from:

-This could also be through an Early Help Assessment where the Early Help Service will ensure that everyone involved with your child, such as teachers and health visitors, works together to support your child.
+This could also be through an Early Help Assessment where the Early Help Service will ensure that everyone involved with a child, such as teachers and health visitors, works together to provide support.

 Children’s Social Care use a four-staged model of intervention as a way of finding the best way to help families.